 Ministry of Health Github page(external link) — Ministry of Health

-Businesses must display posters or signage indicating to customers if entry is contingent on having a My Vaccine Pass.
-These can be downloaded from the COVID-19 website.
+Businesses should display posters or signage indicating to customers if entry is contingent on having a My Vaccine Pass (as they would for any other condition of entry).
+These can be downloaded from the Unite against COVID-19 website.

-It is recommended businesses provide staff with wording for customers who do not wish to comply with requirements, so staff are best able to de-escalate a situation.
+It is recommended businesses provide staff with wording for customers who do not wish to comply with entry requirements, and for customers who may have an expired My Vaccine Pass, so staff are best able to de-escalate a situation.
 Make it clear when workers should walk away or decide not to continue to engage with a person.
 Consideration should also be given to what kind of behaviour might mean calling the Police.

-As well as meeting the COVID-19 Protection Framework requirements, businesses must continue to comply with all other laws including the Health and Safety at Work Act 2015 (HSWA).
+Businesses must continue to comply with all laws including the Health and Safety at Work Act 2015 (HSWA).